Author: Siobhan Vivian

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-I knew I needed Stay Sweet by Siobhan Vivian the second I heard about its publication.
-This book has everything you could possibly want: summer vibes, ice cream, feminism, and friendship.
+I knew I needed Stay Sweet by Siobhan Vivian is a book has everything you could possibly want: summer vibes, ice cream, feminism, and friendship.
 I loved the ice cream parlour setting, and the main character is a strong leader.
 This book is cute and has an empowering message, and I would definitely recommend it.

 This book is just the summery read that I’ve been waiting for.
 It tells the story of a summer spent working at an ice cream parlour founded in 1944.
 When the original owner, the only one who knows how to make the ice cream, passes away and the business is taken over by a boy, it is up to Amelia, the current Head Girl, to try and save the business.
 I loved the diary entries from 1944 that explain how the shop is founded.
 It is almost as though the book is two stories in one.
 I also enjoyed reading about the rituals the girls partake in each summer, since the little things are what make the story so wholesome.
 The romance is a bit unnecessary in my opinion, but it doesn’t take away too much from the plot.

 The setting of Stay Sweet is absolutely perfect.
 It takes place in an ice cream parlour run entirely by girls.
 I loved their teamwork and the strong bond between each of them.
 Since the history of the creamery is so rich, it makes the setting that much more intriguing and even creates some suspense.
 I don’t think I’ve ever read a book with this setting before, and I definitely enjoyed the summery vibes it brings.